place-utils

 To use

-, where whole is the &whole variable in your lambda list.
+readf, simply make a macro with the same name and parameters as the setf-expander.
+Expand to`(readf ,whole), where whole is the &whole variable in your lambda list.
 (Don't worry, this doesn't result in an infinite recursive expansion.)(I'm still wondering if

-makes any sense at all or if there's a much simpler way to do this...cachef
+readfmakes any sense at all or if there's a much simpler way to do this...cachef,oldfandtracefuse it so there appears to be at least some marginal value...)

 ⚓